Flint Northern High School

 Closed public high school in Flint, Michigan, U.S.

 Flint Northern High School was a public secondary school located in Flint, Michigan, United States.
 The original building "#1" was built in 1928 and demolished in the 1980s, after being the home of the Flint Academy.
 It was one of the high schools in the Flint Community Schools district along with Flint Northwestern High School (now Flint Junior High School) and Flint Southwestern Academy.
 It was closed in 2013 and reopened as Northern Academy.
 The Flint school board finally closed the school completely in 2014.
+Today, it sits abandoned and in ruins.

 Athletics

 Its teams were the Vikings.
 The school competed in the Saginaw Valley High School Association and the Michigan High School Athletic Association (MHSAA).

 The following teams have won their respective MHSAA state championships.